msp-1-admin/training-datasets/README.md

 ## Dataset Versioning

 - Dataset versions are immutable once published.
-- Any modification requires a new version directory (e.g. `v1.1`, `v2.0`).
+- Any change requires a new version directory (e.g. `v1.1`, `v2.0`).
-- Checksums must match exactly for a dataset version to be considered valid.
+- Existing version contents MUST NOT be modified.
+- Integrity is verified via the accompanying `CHECKSUMS.sha256` file.

 ## Integrity Verification